 - Return Journey: Cost of your return or onward travel after treatment

-Acceptable financial evidence includes: bank statements from the last 6 months, payslips, tax returns, sponsor letters with supporting financial evidence, or government sponsorship letters if your treatment is funded by your home country's government.
+Acceptable financial evidence includes bank statements from the last 6 months, payslips, tax returns, sponsor letters with supporting financial evidence, or government sponsorship letters if your treatment is funded by your home country's government.

 UK Medical Visa Application Process

-Step 3: Book Biometric Appointment.
-Schedule an appointment at your nearest Visa Application Centre (VAC) to provide fingerprints and a digital photograph.
-Some countries may have the VAC in a different city, so allow time for travel.
+- Step 3 — Book Biometric Appointment: Schedule an appointment at your nearest Visa Application Centre (VAC) to provide fingerprints and a digital photograph.

 UK Medical Visa Cost and Processing Time 2026

-How much does a UK medical visa cost in 2026?
+How much does a UK Medical Visa cost in 2026?

-| Visa Type | Duration | Fee (2026) |
+| Visa Type | Duration | Fee (8 Apr 2026) |

 |---|---|---|

-| Standard Medical Visitor | Up to 6 months | £127 |
+| Standard Medical Visitor | Up to 6 months | £135 |

-| Extended Medical Visitor | Up to 11 months | £220 |
+| Extended Medical Visitor | Up to 11 months | £234 |

-| In-UK Extension | +6 months (per extension) | £1,100 |
+| In-UK Extension (FLR-IR) | +6 months per extension | £1,066 |

 | Priority Service (optional) | 5 working days | +£500 |